liesware/meliora/README.md

 ## History

-The history started in 2013 when I wrote my thesis to  Bachelor's degree
+The history started in 2013 when I wrote my thesis to get my Bachelor's degree,